 The important thing to note, however, is that you cannot correct any of these potential problems unless you monitor your credit reports.

-In almost all of the above mentioned instances when others will be viewing your credit report to make decisions about doing business with you, you have a legal right to view your credit report.
-For example, if something in your credit report is listed as a reason for a decision not to do business with you, you can generally request a free copy of said credit report regardless of how many other times you’ve viewed that credit report for free in any given period.
-While many such laws vary by state, there are many federal laws that grant you legal viewing rights.
+In almost all of the instances mentioned above, when others will be viewing your credit report to make decisions about doing business with you, you have a legal right to view your credit report.
+For example, if something in your credit report is a reason for a rejected application, you can request a free copy of said credit report.
+While many such laws vary by state, many federal laws grant you legal viewing rights.

 If you notice anything odd in any of your credit reports, you need to take quick action to remedy the situation.
-Over time the companies misreporting information about you may go out of business or reorganize, while identity thieves can disappear into new identities.
+Over time the companies misreporting information about you may go out of business or reorganize.
+At the same time, identity thieves can disappear into new identities.
 The sooner you act, the easier it is to correct inaccuracies and halt identity theft.
 Your most important legal credit reporting right is the right to have your credit history reported accurately.
-This is also one of the most important things you can do to minimize your loan interest rates, improve your business financing prospects, and improve your career opportunities.
+This is also one of the most important things you can do to minimize your loan interest rates, improve your business financing prospects, and improve your career opportunities